-When the second-generation Honda NSX was launched back in 2015 there was more than a few raised eyebrows.
-Unlike the original, it had been designed and developed in America rather than Japan, while any notion that it would be a like-for-like replacement to the Mk1 were quickly dashed when words like ‘all-wheel drive’ and ‘hybrid powertrain’ filled the press releases.
+When the second-generation Honda NSX was launched back in 2015 there were more than a few raised eyebrows.
+Unlike the original, it had been designed and developed in America rather than Japan, while any notion that it would be a like-for-like replacement for the Mk1 were quickly dashed when words like ‘all-wheel drive’ and ‘hybrid powertrain’ filled the press releases.

 The engineering excellence was clearly there for all to see, but it felt like, at times, you were being kept at arm’s length from it.
-A futuristic martian rocket ship that wasn’t entirely trusting of its human operator.
-Honda, though, are nothing if not perfectionists so, for 2019 (and rolling into the 2020s), the NSX has been rebooted with a number of small, yet collectively significant changes.
+A futuristic Martian rocket ship that wasn’t entirely trusting of its human operator.
+Honda engineers, though, are nothing if not perfectionists so, for 2019 (and rolling into the 2020s), the NSX was rebooted with a number of small, yet collectively significant, changes.

 You mean apart from the anti-shrinking-violet Thermal Orange Pearlescent paint?
 Well, perhaps taking early reviews to heart, Honda sought to maintain the NSX’s usability while simultaneously sharpening up the driving dynamics.

 So, in came recalibrated power steering and tweaked magnetorheological dampers, upgraded anti-roll bars (stiffened 26% at the front and 19% at the rear), firmer toe link bushings and new Continental SportContact 6 tyres developed specifically for the NSX.

 No – and it really doesn’t need it.
 Little has been done to the twin-turbo 3.5-litre V6 hybrid unit, with only a software remap changing the way the electric assistance works with the engine.
 So you’ve still got a combined output of 573bhp and 476lb ft of torque transferred to the road via the SH-AWD system and nine-speed dual-clutch automatic gearbox.